Mjøsa: Name

 The lake is named "Mjøsa" (Mjǫrs / Proto-Norse *Merso) and this name must be very old.
 The meaning is possibly "the bright/shiny one".
-This is based on the theory that the first element *mer- is related to the English word mere which means "clear" or "bright" and -so is a suffix.
+This is based on the theory that the first element *mer- is related to the English word mere which now means "just" or "only", but formerly also meant "clear" or "bright".
+The second element -so would be a suffix..
+However, mere in this sense came into use in Middle English from Latin via French rather than from its Germanic Old English roots, making this meaning unlikely.

 Events

 From 1932 to 1934, ice racing was held on the lake's northern reaches near Lillehammer.
 Warmer winters had forced race organisers to move racing from Gjersjøen near Oslo.
 The Norwegian Grand Prix was held there in 1934.
 The race was won by Swedish driver Per-Viktor Widengren in an Alfa Romeo 8C but poor attendance saw the Grand Prix move back to the Oslo region in 1935.

 In 1975, the 14th World Scout Jamboree was held on its shores.
 More than 17,000 Scouts from 91 countries took part.

 In 1995, a Canadian historic aircraft organization named Halifax 57 Rescue recovered a mostly intact Handley Page Halifax bomber from it, which was previously discovered in 1991 to be resting at a depth of 750 feet (228.6 m).
 The aircraft, NA337, was shot down at 0131 hours on 24 April 1945 while returning from a supply mission and crashed shortly after.
 It was later restored extensively to its original state (albeit non – flying) and is now one of only three remaining examples of the type anywhere in the world.